AbinavRavi/AbinavRavi.github.io/_posts/2019-1-5-Mahalanobis-detector.markdown

 **Tom**: A confidence score!
 That introduces the concept of uncertainty in the network right?

 **Jerry**: Yes of course.
 Let me explain in detail.
-In a bayesian framework the previous baseline paper the usage of softmax would be similar to using confidence from a posterior distribution $$(p(y\givenx))$$.
+In a bayesian framework the previous baseline paper the usage of softmax would be similar to using confidence from a posterior distribution $$(p(y \mid x))$$.
 In this papers the authors propose the usage of generative classifier based technique to measure probability density of test sample in feature space.

 **Tom**: Could you please explain what is this generative classifier?